 Baseline Sharpness With Lightroom Contrast

-By default Iridient is adding some extra contrast to the images.
-Extra contrast naturally will make some detail more apparent as well cause the colors to pop.
-So I did a test where I tried to match contrast to see if there was still a difference.
+By default, Iridient adds some extra contrast to the images.
+Extra contrast naturally will make some details more apparent and cause the colors to pop.
+So, I did a test where I tried to match contrast to see if there was still a difference.

-The Lightroom sample does actually look a little nicer, but the image still seems a bit more smeary.
+The Lightroom sample looks a little nicer, but the image still seems more smeary.

 The sharpness comparison is tricky since the settings are not the same.
-Lightroom uses some form of Unsharp Mask while Iridient has six different sharpening options all with varying results.
-To simplify things I’ve chosen Iridient Reveal since it is the default.
+Lightroom uses some form of Unsharp Mask, while Iridient has six different sharpening options with varying results.
+I’ve chosen Iridient Reveal to simplify things since it is the default.

-My goal with this test was to push the sharpness as far as I could while creating minimal artifacts.
-(Or those little squigglies that tend to appear.)
+My goal with this test was to push the sharpness as far as possible while creating minimal artifacts.
+(Or those little squigglies that tend to appear).

 Sharpness Comparison Chart 01